Airless Spray Equipment

 The Pump

-The most common type of pump available to the paint sprayer is the pneumatic piston pump.
+The most commonly used (and traditionally used) type of airless pump available to the paint sprayer is the pneumatic piston pump.
+Electric airless are now becoming more commonplace.

 1. This unit is operated by compressed air and is widely found on sites and coating facilities.